haifenghuang/golem/docs/tutorial.md

 assert(42 / 7 == 8 - 2);
 ```

 We will cover the operators in more detail later.
-Note that we used another intrinsic
+Note that we used another builtin
 function, `assert`, which will throw an exception if the value that is passed into
 it is not true.